sujalbazari18/Book_Store/README.md

 ## Overview

-This Book Store API provides a backend solution for managing book inventory.
-The API enables users to create, read, update, and delete books, as well as sort and filter the collection based on various attributes such as price, rating, author, and category.
+This Book Store API provides a secure backend solution for managing book inventory.
+The API enables authenticated users to create, read, update, and delete books, as well as sort and filter the collection based on various attributes such as rating, author, and category.

 ## Features

+- **User Authentication**: Secure JWT-based authentication system
 - **Complete CRUD Operations**: Manage book records with create, read, update, and delete functionalities
-- **Advanced Sorting**: Sort books by:
+- **Advanced Sorting**: Sort books by any field (ascending/descending)
-  - Price (ascending/descending)
-  - Rating (ascending/descending)
-  - Publication date (newest/oldest)
 - **Flexible Filtering**: Filter books by:
   - Author
   - Category
 - **Combined Operations**: Apply both sorting and filtering simultaneously
 - **MongoDB Integration**: Efficient data storage and retrieval
+- **Secure Routes**: Protected endpoints requiring authentication

 ## Technologies